--Days

 Is there a cost to attend?

 No — the reunion is completely free!
-We ask only that you RSVP so we can plan food and space accurately.
+We ask only that you RSVP and bring a dish to pass for the group meal.

 Can I bring a guest?